Fedeee9/Calculator_NBA/README.md

 ### Linux
-* Clone the GitHub repository to your computer to get the application.
+* Clone the GitHub repository to your computer to get the application
 ```
 git clone https://github.com/Fedeee9/Calculator_NBA
 ```